A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Matrix-free code for topological systems with Dirac cones

 This model assumes that the performance of a loop is either limited by the computational peak performance of the CPU ($P_\mathrm{peak}$) or by the maximum performance allowed by memory data transfers ($b_\mathrm S/B_\mathrm c$), whichever is more stringent.
 In case of spMVM and similar algorithms on any modern multicore CPU, the former is much larger than the latter, so we can safely ignore it here. $b_\mathrm S$ is the achievable main memory bandwidth in bytes/s; it can be determined by a suitable benchmark, such as STREAM by \cite{stream}. $B_\mathrm c$ is the \emph{code balance}, i.e., the ratio of the required data volume through the memory interface (in bytes) and the amount of work (usually floating-point operations, but any valid ``work'' metric will do).
 Clearly, $b_\mathrm S/B_\mathrm c$ is then an upper limit for the expected performance of the loop.
 In practice one can determine the code balance by code inspection and an analysis of data access locality.
 Whenever the data traffic cannot be calculated accurately, e.g., because some indirect and unpredictable access is involved, it is often possible to give at least a lower limit for $B_\mathrm c$ and thus an absolute upper limit for the performance.
 A ``good'' code in the context of the roof{}line model is a code whose performance is near the limit.
 Once this has been achieved, any optimization that lowers $B_\mathrm c$ will increase the performance accordingly.
 Many refinements of the model have been developed to make it more accurate in situations where the bottleneck is not so clearly identified, e.g., by \cite{Loft} and \cite{sthw15}.

+\gh{Depending on the processor architecture, SIMD vectorization, i.e., using data-parallel instructions to carry out multiple operations in parallel on short vectors, may be required to achieve memory bandwidth saturation even with a code that has a rather low code balance.
+This happens when the single core is too slow with scalar, i.e., non-SIMD code, so that even the combined demand of all cores for data does not exert enough ``pressure'' on the memory interface.
+Hence, SIMD vectorization was given special attention in our framework.
+See below for details.}

 It was first shown by \cite{Gropp:1999} that the minimal code balance of spMVM for double precision, real matrices in CRS format and a 32-bit index is $6\,\BF$, leading to memory-bound execution if the matrix does not fit into a cache.
-A matrix-free formulation can greatly reduce the demand for data and leads, in case of many topological materials, to stencil-like update schemes.
-Although those are limited by memory bandwidth as well, the code balance can be very low depending on the particular stencil shape and on whether \emph{layer conditions} (LCs) are satisfied.
+A matrix-free formulation can greatly reduce the demand for data and leads, in case of many topological materials, to stencil-like update schemes. \gh{Even if some of the terms in the operators require variable coefficients, getting rid of the matrix data still has a notable effect.} Although the resulting code is limited by memory bandwidth as well, the code balance can be very low depending on the particular stencil shape and on whether layer conditions (LCs) are satisfied.
 The concept of layer conditions was conceived by \cite{Rivera:2000} and applied in the context of advanced analytic performance models by \cite{sthw15}.
 In the following we briefly describe the optimizations that were taken into account, using a simple five-point stencil as an example.

 Listing \ref{lst:jacobi2d} shows one update sweep of this code, i.e., one complete update of one LHS vector.
 In a matrix-bound formulation the coefficients \verb.c1., \ldots, \verb.c4. would be stored in memory as separate, explicit arrays.
 In addition to the RHS vector the array \verb.noise[]. is read, implementing a random potential.
 As is customary with stencil algorithms we use the lattice site update (LUP) as the principal unit of work, which allows us to decouple the analysis from the actual number of \flops\ executed in the loop body.